WalletScrutiny/WalletScrutinyCom/_android/com.ataix.exchange.md

 > ATAIX reserves the right to freeze the User's account and lock the User's Funds during the chargeback investigation procedure.

-ATAIX has custody over your account and funds, because it is able to suspend your account.
+ATAIX has custody over your account and funds because it is able to suspend your account.

 ## The App

 We registered to the platform and tried the BTC 'wallet.'
-You can recieve with the provided deposit address and withdraw by typing an external address.
+You can receive with the provided deposit address and withdraw by typing an external address.
 We were not provided with any private keys.

 ## Verdict

-This app is **custodial** and thus, **not-verifiable.**
+This app is **custodial** and thus, **not verifiable.**